Aeris111/CS_song/README.md

 | Putonghua exist in sentence| The presence or absence of Putonghua is indicated by True/False |

 ### __data/metadata.tsv__
-Data in this files is for analysation and counting ratio of code-switching features existed.
+Data stored in this files is for analysation and counting ratio of code-switching features existed.
 Explanation of columns which are also existed in `data/sheet1.tsv` will be omitted.

 | Column  | Explanation |
 | ---    | --- |